Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```
 **Note:**
 You can deploy CORTX on AWS instance also.
 Please follow [CORTX Deployment on AWS](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md)
-- Create the `hosts` file in the current directory to add entries for all the nodes with same format in hosts file.
+- Create the `hosts` file in the current directory to add entries for all the nodes with same format in hosts file for the multi-node cluster.
 Node from first entry will be configured as Primary node.
 Example `hosts` file for multi-node setup is as below,
 ```
 hostname="<AWS instance private ip of primarynode>",user=root,pass=<root-password>
 hostname="<AWS instance private ip of workernode1>",user=root,pass=<root-password>